kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 of the targeted release**.

-For enhancements that make changes to code or processes/procedures in core Kubernetes¿i.e., [kubernetes/kubernetes], we require the following Release Signoff checklist to be completed.
+For enhancements that make changes to code or processes/procedures in core Kubernetesï¿½i.e., [kubernetes/kubernetes], we require the following Release Signoff checklist to be completed.

 Check these off as they are completed for the Release Team to track.
 These